In Praise of Learning: Album and track titles

 The album's title was taken from "In Praise of Learning", a poem by Bertolt Brecht, which is one of several "In Praise of ..." poems he wrote.
 (Note: Other poems in this series include, "In Praise of Communism", "In Praise of Doubt", "In Praise of Illegal Work", "In Praise of Study" and "In Praise of the Work of the Party".)

 The title of the track "Beautiful as the Moon – Terrible as an Army with Banners" comes from a line in the Bible's Song of Solomon: "Who is she that looketh forth as the morning, fair as the moon, clear as the sun, and terrible as an army with banners?"
-Writing in Beyond and Before: Progressive Rock Since the 1960s, Paul Hegarty and Martin Halliwell posit that the track titles "Beginning: The Long March" and "Morning Star" refer to Mao Zedong's Long March and the British communist party newspaper, Morning Star respectively.
+Writing in Beyond and Before: Progressive Rock Since the 1960s, Paul Hegarty and Martin Halliwell posit that the track titles "Beginning: The Long March" and "Morning Star" refer to Mao Zedong's Long March and the Communist Party of Great Britain newspaper Morning Star respectively.

 Cover art

-The album cover art work was by artist Ray Smith and was the third of three of his "paint socks" to feature on Henry Cow's albums, the first being on Legend (1973).
+The cover art by artist Ray Smith was the third of three of his "paint socks" to feature on Henry Cow's albums, the first being on Legend (1973).

 Smith was not credited on the original LP release of the album.
 He was not happy with the text on the cover and asked that it be omitted, as was done on Legends cover.
 But his request was denied.
 When he asked to be credited under a pseudonym, that was also denied and his name was left off the credits.
 He was later credited on the CD releases of the album.

 Hegarty and Halliwel suggest that Smith's red sock is "an antidote" to the "extravagant" album cover art work of commercial progressive rock bands.